 The segregation of duties and management oversight are important aspects of Canaccord's risk management process.
 Canaccord has a number of functions that are independent of the revenue producing businesses that perform risk management activities, including the monitoring, evaluating and analyzing of risk.
-These functions include Group Risk & Capital Management, which was created during fiscal 2007, Compliance, Operations, Treasury, Finance and Legal.
+These functions include Enterprise Risk Management, Compliance, Operations, Internal Audit & Financial Analysis, Treasury, Finance and Legal.
 Canaccord's Audit Committee receives various quarterly and annual updates and reports on key risk metrics and the overall risk management program.